tudasc/MetaCG/README.md

 The different tools can be built individually - please refer to the individual READMEs for further information.

-For a recipe on how to build and use the tools, you can also use the Gitlab CI yml files.
+For a reference on how to build and use the tools, please refer to the .gitlab-ci.yml file.

+The license file and an authors file can be found in the individual folders.

 ## CGCollector